okeefm/s3g/doc/s3g_protocol.markdown

     int16: Target temperature, in Celsius

 ## 35 - Is build platform ready?
 Query the build platform to determine if it has reached target temperature.
-Note that this only queries the toolhead, not the build platform.
+Note that this only queries the build platform, not the toolhead.

 Payload (0 bytes)